Benhilton: Local transport

-Benhilton is well served by public transport, with local bus routes S1 (Banstead to Mitcham, through Benhilton from Sutton Green along Oakhill Road and Erskine Road) and S4 (Wilson's School, Wallington to St Helier along Benhill Avenue, Thicket Road, Oakhill Road, Benhill Road and Grennell Road) serving the heart of the area.
-Bus routes 151, 154, 164 and 280 travel between Sutton town centre and Rosehill via Sutton Green and Angel Hill, heading north to Wallington, Morden, Wimbledon and Tooting via Mitcham respectively; bus route 470 travels from Sutton Green along Sutton Common Road towards Colliers Wood.
+Several London Buses routes serve the area, with many going to Sutton and St Helier.

 Other buses including the 213 to Kingston can be caught (heading southbound towards Sutton railway station) from the stop opposite Sutton Green and Victoria Gardens.
 Sutton Common railway station, which has trains to Sutton, Wimbledon, London Bridge, London Blackfriars, and St Albans, is a short walk west from Angel Hill and pedestrian access to the main part of Benhilton is via a footbridge across the cutting.

 Local cycle routes 29 (Rosehill Park East/Grennell Road to Benhill Avenue) and 75 (Croydon to Kingston via Sutton, along Westmead Road, Lower Road and Benhill Avenue) pass through the area.
 Route 208 starts at Angel Hill and heads across Rosehill Park West to Wimbledon.

 Local economy

 Small clusters of local shops can be found opposite Sutton Green, around Sutton Common station and to the north of Angel Hill.
 A sub-post office was located at Angel Hill from the 1930s until it closed in late 2004.
 To the south east of Benhilton is Erskine Village; its small commercial area includes a convenience store, a pub ("The Butterchurn"), a pharmacy, a garage and a post office, among around ten establishments in total.
 The owner of the pharmacy, Reena Barai, was voted Britain's Best Pharmacist by readers of Woman's Weekly in 2014.